Back to Samsung SmartThings Guides

 Common Causes

-• SmartThings cloud platform issue preventing status updates
+• SmartThings cloud incident preventing status updates

 Most fixes happen in the first 3 steps.